twomice/civicrm-website-org/README.md

 #Development workflow

-All new code, etc. should be developed locally, tested on www-test.civicrm.org, and the deployed on production.
+All new code, etc. should be developed locally, commited to this repository, tested on www-test.civicrm.org, and the deployed on production.

 New configurations (i.e. configuration changes made via the UI etc. can/should be made on www-test.civicrm.org first before being deployed on production.